 In October of 2018, a pilot was arrested at the Southwest Florida International Airport for having a loaded handgun in his carry-on bag.
 When the handgun was discovered by TSA agents, he said that he had forgotten that the weapon was in the bag.
 The pilot was a resident of Minnesota and had a license to carry concealed weapons issued to him in that state, but Florida does not honor Minnesota licenses, so the pilot was carrying without one.
 The pilot’s arrest resulted in the flight being canceled and the passengers being forced to spend an additional night in Orlando.

-Given the severity of the consequences for these charges, anyone charged with a weapons offense should consult with an experienced attorney to explore their possible legal defenses.
+Given the severity of the consequences of these charges, anyone charged with a weapons offense should consult with an experienced attorney to explore their possible legal defenses.